For the convenience of our clients, we also offer the options to meet via video conference or by telephone.

 Forward With Their Lives

-Estate Planning And Probate Attorneys Who Can Help
+Turn To An Estate Planning And Probate Attorney Who Can Help

 Planning for the security of your spouse and children after you’re gone is a sign of your love and concern.
 Too many people get caught up in the idea that an estate plan is only for the obscenely wealthy, those who have multiple homes and millions of assets that they need to protect.
 The reality is, anyone with assets can benefit from developing an estate plan.
 When you prepare a will or a trust, when you communicate your wishes about medical treatment and end-of-life care, you spare your family from difficult decisions during stressful times.

 Whether you have a 401(k), a home, or even just a simple savings account, you should be thinking about how your assets will be distributed should an unexpected tragedy occur.
-To make sure your assets don’t get tied up in legal proceedings that can take years to resolve and lead to bitterness and resentment, turn to the estate planning lawyers at Gormley Law Offices, PLC, to begin the process of preparing your estate plan or administering an estate through probate.
-With offices in Howell and Fowlerville, we serve clients in Brighton, East Lansing, Lansing and across Michigan.
+To make sure your assets don’t get tied up in legal proceedings that can take years to resolve and lead to bitterness and resentment, turn to the estate planning lawyer at Gormley Law Offices, PLC, to begin the process of preparing your estate plan or administering an estate through probate.
+With an office in Fowlerville, we serve clients in Brighton, East Lansing, Lansing and across Michigan.
 When you contact us, we can walk you through the process and prepare complete, accurate paperwork, including:

 Whatever steps are taken, it should be noted that it’s imperative to stay on top of your estate plan.
 Keep your will up-to-date, make sure your beneficiaries are chosen carefully and don’t let major life events go unaddressed if they relate to your estate plan.